-Ann Baldwin Taylor, longtime rector of the Children's director of the Cinc.
-School, the laboratory school at Carnegie Mellon University, has passed away at 99 and 10 months.
-She was a woman appetites for appetites for ole, for sharing with large appetities for connecting people, for sharing knowledge, for experiencing the world through travel.
+Taylor, the longtime Children's director School the laboratory school at Carnegie Mellon University, has passed away at 99 and 10 months.
+She was a woman with large connecting sharing appetitesappender to knowledge, for experthe world through transfer coffee -for for sharing for experiencing hrough travel.
 Her taste for coffee and chocolate was legendary.